5 Vegan Substitutes for Eggs in Baking

 Made from potato and tapioca starch, Egg Replacer is free of eggs, gluten, wheat, casein, dairy, yeast, soy, tree nuts, and peanuts, making it useful for vegans and those with food allergies.
 Mixed with water, this relatively flavorless product does a good job of mimicking eggs in baked goods like cookies, muffins, and some cakes.

-Finely ground flax makes an excellent binder; however, it has a nutty flavor that's best reserved for whole-grain baked goods and pancakes.
-(Sara Kate did use flax in her Vegan/Gluten-Free Chocolate Cupcakes, with good results.)
+Finely ground flaxseed makes an excellent binder.
+However, it has a nutty flavor that’s best reserved for whole-grain baked goods and pancakes.
+(Sara Kate did use flax in her vegan/gluten-free chocolate cupcakes, with good results.)

-How much to use: The basic ratio is 1 tablespoon of ground flax seeds and 3 tablespoons of water to replace 1 egg.
+- How much to use: The basic ratio is 1 tablespoon of ground flaxseed and 3 tablespoons of water to replace 1 egg.